 - Chekhov's Gun: Sana's watch, which gets a lot of spontaneous camera attention throughout the series.
 It hides a scar from his pre-series suicide attempt.

 - Cherry Blossoms: The Japanese school year begins in April, around the time cherry blossoms bloom, which is why they appear in the opening shots of so many school stories.
 Myself; Yourself takes this to absurd extremes, having the trees still in bloom at the end of the series.
-Unless the whole story takes place in a couple weeks, this is unlikely.
+Unless the whole story takes place in a couple of weeks, this is unlikely.

 - Closet Otaku: Sana has an entire box of full of anime stuff (including artbooks from AIR and "Kamon") which he hides from his friends.
 He also plays visual novels on his laptop in his spare time.